wonarii/cart253/README.md

 # cart253

-Coursework repository for CART253: Creative Computation
+**Coursework repository for CART253: Creative Computation**

+This is the first edit to the README file